 A k-FIFO queue is a queue where an enqueue operation, as usual, adds an element to the queue tail.
-A dequeue operation, however, may either return nothing (null) although there could be elements in the queue, or else remove one of the k+1-l oldest elements from the queue with l < k again being the number of invoked dequeue operations since the most recent dequeue operation that removed the oldest element from the queue.
-Retrieving the oldest element from the queue may require up to k+1 dequeue operations (bounded lateness), which may return null or elements not younger than the k+1-l oldest elements in the queue (bounded age) and which may be interleaved with any number of enqueue operations.
+A dequeue operation, however, may either return nothing (null) although there could be elements in the queue, or else remove one of the k + 1 - l oldest elements from the queue with l < k again being the number of invoked dequeue operations since the most recent dequeue operation that removed the oldest element from the queue.
+Retrieving the oldest element from the queue may require up to k + 1 dequeue operations (bounded fairness), which may return null or elements not younger than the k+1-l oldest elements in the queue (bounded age) and which may be interleaved with any number of enqueue operations.
 Thus k-FIFO queues are starvation-free for finite k and a 0-FIFO queue is a regular FIFO queue.

-The standard definition of a regular FIFO queue can be obtained from Figure 1 by dropping lines (L2) and (L4).
+The standard definition of a regular FIFO queue can be obtained from Figure 2 by dropping lines (L2) and (L4).
 Just dropping line (L2) provides the definition of a k-FIFO queue without null returns if non-empty, which is a special case that we have implemented for some queues.
-Other combinations may also be meaningful, e.g. dropping conditions (C1), (C2), and (C3) defines the semantics of a POOL.
+Other combinations may also be meaningful, e.g. keeping line (L2) but dropping condition (C1) results in queues that may always choose to return null.
+This feature may be added to any implementation, e.g. for reducing contention by returning null whenever synchronized access to shared memory fails.
+Note that Figure 2 without conditions (C1), (C2), and (C3) defines the semantics of a POOL, which will be used in the definition of semantical deviation in Section 4.
 In other words, a POOL is equivalent to a k-FIFO queue with unbounded k.